 For Assange, the IOT is already quaint.

 His answer to the question is a little coy, as if he doesn’t want to be too explicit.
-He chooses his words even more carefully, even hesitantly, than he has done throughout the interview, as if he’s struggling to pitch his answer at the right level to retain credibility.
+He chooses his words even more carefully, even hesitantly, than he has done throughout the interview, as if he’s struggling to pitch his answer at the right level.

 After all, you can only tell people what they’re capable of hearing.